 December 21, 1995

-Buckingham Palace announces that Queen Elizabeth II has written to Prince Charles and Princess Diana, urging them to divorce:
+Buckingham Palace announces that Queen Elizabeth II has written to then-Prince Charles and Princess Diana, urging them to divorce:

 February 29, 1996